fwilliams/point-cloud-utils/README.md

 A Python Library for Generating Point Samples on Meshes

 py-sample mesh is a very simple library to add random samples to a triangle mesh.
 It provides the following operations:
- - A tiny obj loader for testing
  - Poisson-Disk-Sampling based on "[Parallel Poisson Disk Sampling with Spectrum Analysis on Surface](http://graphics.cs.umass.edu/pubs/sa_2010.pdf)".
  - Clustering point-cloud vertices into bins
  - Uniform random sampling on meshes
+ - A tiny Wavefront obj mesh loader for testing

 # Example Usage
 ```python